-- General laboratory management and administration, such as stocking laboratory consumables, keeping inventories of reagents, organising servicing of equipment, and keeping laboratory space clean and organised. - Prepare for practical experimental work conducted by lab members, e.g. make solutions, fill water tanks, wash glassware. - Obtain a UK Home Office Personal Licence (PIL A, B & C) to conduct or assist with intracranial surgery in mice and with post-operative monitoring through daily visits to mouse facility to monitor and score recovery. - Assist with obtaining research data, such as: real-time detection of neuromodulators in ex vivo mouse brain slices (e.g. using voltammetry, electrophysiology or imaging of genetically-encoded fluorescent reporters and sensors); immunocytochemistry and microscopy in fixed brain slices; or molecular or chemical analyses of mouse and human brain tissue - Contribute to the management for genotyping of transgenic mouse colonies, liaising with the biomedical services team and other colony managers in the team. - Manage own administrative and research activities, within guidelines provided by senior colleagues - Select, follow, and adapt experimental protocols - Gather, analyse, and present scientific data from a variety of sources - Manage and curate data sets and protocols for easy access and sharing with the team, and for depositing and sharing with the ASAP hub - Communicate clearly and regularly with the team, and deliver material required by the ASAP hub to the Project Manager in a timely way - Contribute to scientific reports and journal articles and the presentation of data/papers at conferences - Use specialist scientific equipment in a laboratory environment - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups - Work with the highest standards of research integrity - Communicate effectively with supervisor and co-investigators and collaborators in scientific and administrative matters. - Provide advice to others as necessary. - Contribute to wider project planning, including ideas for new research projects - Determine the most appropriate methodologies to test hypotheses, and identify suitable alternatives if technical problems arise
+- General laboratory management and administration, such as stocking laboratory consumables, keeping inventories of reagents, organising servicing of equipment, and keeping laboratory space clean and organised. - Prepare for practical experimental work conducted by lab members, e.g. make solutions, fill water tanks, wash glassware. - Obtain a UK Home Office Personal Licence (PIL A, B & C) to conduct or assist with intracranial surgery in animal models and with post-operative monitoring through daily visits to animal model facility to monitor and score recovery. - Assist with obtaining research data, such as: immunocytochemistry and microscopy in fixed animal model brain slices or human brain samples; molecular or chemical analyses of animal model and human brain tissue; real-time detection of neuromodulators in ex vivo animal model brain slices (e.g. using voltammetry, electrophysiology or imaging of geneticallyencoded fluorescent reporters and sensors); - Contribute to the management for genotyping of transgenic animal model colonies, liaising with the biomedical services team and other colony managers in the team. - Manage own administrative and research activities, within guidelines provided by senior colleagues - Select, follow, and adapt experimental protocols - Gather, analyse, and present scientific data from a variety of sources - Manage and curate data sets and protocols for easy access and sharing with the team, and for depositing in Open Access platforms - Communicate clearly and regularly with the team and deliver material required by the team in a timely way - Contribute to scientific reports and journal articles and the presentation of data/papers at conferences - Use specialist scientific equipment in a laboratory environment - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups - Work with the highest standards of research integrity - Communicate effectively with supervisor and co-investigators and collaborators in scientific and administrative matters. - Provide advice to others as necessary. - Contribute to wider project planning, including ideas for new research projects - Determine the most appropriate methodologies to test hypotheses, and identify suitable alternatives if technical problems arise